 - “Ensure that no part of the equipment, load line or load (including rigging and lifting accessories), gets closer than 20 feet to the power line by implementing the measures specified in paragraph (b) of this section;”

 - Refer to a table with various voltages and clearance distances specified.

 OSHA Regulations To Prevent Prevent Accidental Electrocution due to Ladder Contact with Power Lines

 - Ladders shall have nonconductive side rails if they are used where the employee or the ladder could contact exposed electrical equipment.

 - Portable metal or conductive ladders shall not be used near energized lines or equipment except as may be necessary in specialized work such as in high voltage substations where nonconductive ladders might present a greater hazards than conductive ladders.

 - Conductive or metal ladders shall be prominently marked as conductive and all necessary precautions shall be taken when used in specialized work.”

-If you or a loved one suffered an injury due to a faulty hip implant and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions‘
+If you or a loved one has suffered an injury due to an accidental electrocution and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer these critical questions.